mollyim/mollyim-android/README.md

 [![Translation status](https://hosted.weblate.org/widgets/molly-instant-messenger/-/svg-badge.svg)](https://hosted.weblate.org/engage/molly-instant-messenger/?utm_source=widget)
 [![Financial contributors](https://opencollective.com/mollyim/tiers/badge.svg)](https://opencollective.com/mollyim#category-CONTRIBUTE)

-Molly is a hardened version of [Signal](https://github.com/signalapp/Signal-Android) for Android, the fast simple yet secure messaging app by [Signal Foundation](https://signal.org).
+Molly for Watch is a modified version of Molly that makes it to be usable on Smartwatches.

 ## Introduction

-Back in 2018, Signal allowed the user to set a passphrase to secure the local message database.
-But this option was removed with the introduction of file-based encryption on Android.
-Molly brings it back again with additional security features.

 Molly connects to the Signal server, so you can chat with your Signal contacts seamlessly.
 Please remember to review the [Signal Terms & Privacy Policy](https://signal.org/legal/) before signing up.

-We update Molly every two weeks to include the latest features and bug fixes from Signal.
-The exceptions are security issues, which are patched as soon as fixes become available.
+I'll update Molly for Watch if i've fixed some features or a big update is made by Signal or Molly.

 ## Features